COVID-19 lockdown in the United Kingdom: Third lockdown

 Announced on 16 December, the Welsh Government planned to go into a full lockdown immediately after the 5-day Christmas period (23–27 December) on 28 December.
 However, on 19 December 2020, it was announced that Wales would go into a full lockdown (or "tier 4" restrictions) immediately at midnight on 20 December.
 The circumstance for the latest lockdown was reviewed every three weeks, but no end date was announced.

 This followed the emergence of a novel variant of COVID-19 in the United Kingdom.
 Original joint plans of relaxed restrictions from 23 to 28 December were in place for the entire United Kingdom, but this was amended so that the sole relaxed period would consist of Christmas Day, in which only two households will be allowed to meet.
-Before and after Christmas Day, meeting with people from different households, was not be allowed to take place indoors.
+Before and after Christmas Day, meeting with people from different households, was not allowed to take place indoors.
 Those that do meet with other households outdoors must stay at least 2 meters apart from each other and wear PPE.